videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start-ILS.md

 slug: quick-start-ILS
 ---

-# Quick Start for Interactive Live Streaming in React
+# Quick Start for Interactive Live Streaming in Javascript

 VideoSDK enables you to embed the video calling feature into your Javascript application in minutes.